janelle-deane/code_refactor/README.md

 Order of CSS & HTML adjusted

-Added Alt Tags to images
+Added Alt Tags to all images with basic descriptors

 Heading attributes put in a logical order